r-quixote/img_tracking/README.md

 _**2DO someday (maybe...):**_
 - [ ] add GUI (browser based app?)
-- [ ] linux/PI compatible?
+- [ ] linux / Raspberry PI compatible?

 ------------
-#suggestions are more then welcome!
+# suggestions are more then welcome!

 wishlist:
 - [ ]